samdark/yii2-cookbook/book/working-with-multiple-records.md

 3 Start the transaction

-Its important to start the transaction at this point since some validations like `unique` and `exist` might be neccessary so we start the transaction here to avoid [Reading Phenomena] (https://en.wikipedia.org/wiki/Isolation_\(database_systems\)#Read_phenomena).
+Its important to start the transaction at this point since some validations like `unique` and `exist` might be necessary so we start the transaction here to avoid [Reading Phenomena] (https://en.wikipedia.org/wiki/Isolation_\(database_systems\)#Read_phenomena).